medelman17/tn-justice-bus/memory-bank/progress.md

 # Project Progress: Tennessee Justice Bus Pre-Visit Screening

-**Date:** April 12, 2025 (Updated - Knock SMS Notification System)
+**Date:** April 12, 2025 (Updated - Documentation Reorganization)

 ## 1. Current Status: Foundation Phase

 The project has completed the initial setup, bootstrapping, database implementation, UI component installation, authentication system implementation, home page creation, user dashboard implementation, offline support, and notification system implementation phases (Week 1-3 of Phase 1).
 The Next.js application structure is in place with a fully defined database schema using Drizzle ORM, Shadcn UI components installed, a complete authentication system with email and phone-based sign-in flows, a responsive home page, and a user dashboard with profile and case management.
-We've successfully integrated the Software Planning Tool MCP server for enhanced project planning capabilities, and implemented a comprehensive offline-first architecture including an SMS notification system with Knock.
+We've successfully integrated the Software Planning Tool MCP server for enhanced project planning capabilities, implemented a comprehensive offline-first architecture including an SMS notification system with Knock, and are now planning the integration of Mastra for enhanced client intake forms.

-**Overall Progress**: 60%
+**Overall Progress**: 62%

 ## 2. Completed Work

 - All previous work documented in previous progress.md updates
+- **Documentation Reorganization**:
+  - Moved and improved Mastra implementation plan to a formal implementation guide in `docs/mastra-implementation-guide.md`
+  - Enhanced and moved Next.js 15 routing documentation to `docs/nextjs15-routing-guide.md`
+  - Updated `docs/README.md` to include references to both new implementation guides
+  - Updated `.clinerules` file to require checking docs/README.md before working on related features
+  - Added explicit permission for using research-oriented MCP tools in both PLAN and ACT modes
+  - Removed duplicate files from memory-bank after migrating to docs directory
+  - Created centralized documentation structure with consistent formatting
 - **Software Planning Tool Integration**:
   - Successfully installed and configured the Software Planning Tool MCP server
   - Demonstrated its capabilities by initiating a planning session for a React-based dashboard application